piotrsupport991/piotrsupport991/README.md

-# Hi there, I'm E-pencil 👋
+# Hi there, I'm E-Magic 👋

 I'm a passionate software developer with a strong background in Rust, backend services, and systems programming.
 I enjoy diving deep into the inner workings of technologies and building robust and scalable solutions.
 Here's a bit about me and what I'm currently working on.